 If you’ve exposed Jellyfin to the internet, whether through port forwarding or a reverse proxy, you’re already being scanned.
-Bots see an open login page and immediately start stuffing passwords trying to guess their way in.
+Bots see an open login page and start stuffing passwords, trying to guess their way in.

 Ask me how I know.